Details about our own Police Department, Sanitation Services and contracted

 Wednesday pickups alternate between bottles/cans/plastics, and newspaper/cardboard.
 And, New:

-Yard Waste pick-up on Tuesday (once per month).
+Yard Waste pick-up on Tuesday (once per month, no July or August).

-In 2011 the Village initiated a pilot program to pick-up Yard Waste materials once per month, though December.
-The program will continue and begin on April 17, 2012.
+In 2011 the Village initiated a pilot program to pick-up Yard Waste materials once per month, though November.
 Eligible for pick-up are leaves, bundled branches, gardening debris and pruning materials--no grass clippings

 .
 See below for more details.